SinisterSpatula/Gpi2/README.md

 # Gpi2 scripts

-The goal of Gpi2 is to move away from doing things directly inside of runcommand-onstart.sh  Also, to support both d-pad modes simultaneously.
+The goal of Gpi2 is to move away from doing things directly inside of runcommand-onstart.sh

 Install Xboxdrv from the driver packages in RetroPie-Setup